-In Vitro Fertilization (IVF)
+In Vitro Fertilization, IVF

-Most of the treatments and procedures involve the woman, we encourage the partner to be as much a part of the IVF cycle as possible.
-The importance of the emotional support of the partner cannot be overemphasized.
-Daily injections, frequent appointments, ultrasounds and blood tests are required of the woman, in addition to the egg retrieval and embryo transfer.
-Therefore, we encourage the partner to administer the injections and attend appointments whenever possible.
-IVF is an exciting commitment that couples make to each other as they work together to fulfill their dreams of having a baby.
+Most of the treatments and procedures involve the woman.
+However, our Dallas-Fort Worth fertility center encourages the partner to also take part in an in vitro fertilization cycle.
+Daily injections, frequent appointments, ultrasounds and blood tests are all part of the process for the female partner.
+She must also undergo an egg retrieval and an embryo transfer.
+To support her, we encourage the partner to administer the injections and attend appointments whenever possible.
+This treatment is an exciting commitment that couples make to each other as they work together to fulfill their dream of having a baby.

 There are many different causes of infertility.
 Some of them indicate that in vitro fertilization may be the treatment of choice.

 For example, a tubal obstruction means the sperm and the egg cannot meet in the fallopian tube.
 IVF allows our team to bypass the tube, which can help make pregnancy possible.

 This advanced fertility treatment can also treat a very low sperm count in the male partner.
 Embryologists in the laboratory place sperm with the eggs in a petri dish.
 As a result, the sperm doesn’t need to swim through the cervix, uterus and into the fallopian tube to fertilize the egg.
 During the cycle, embryologists can also perform intracytoplasmic sperm injection (ICSI).
 This laboratory procedure involves injecting a single sperm directly into an egg.